AI-generated

 Aglipay vs. Ruiz

-Mons.
-Gregorio Aglipay, Supreme Head of the Philippine Independent Church, filed a petition for a writ of prohibition to prevent the Director of Posts from issuing and selling postage stamps commemorating the Thirty-third International Eucharistic Congress, organized by the Roman Catholic Church, arguing it violated the constitutional prohibition against the use of public funds for the benefit of any church.
-The Supreme Court denied the petition, holding that the primary purpose of the stamp issuance was secular—to advertise the Philippines and attract tourism by highlighting Manila as the seat of an international event—and any benefit to the Roman Catholic Church was merely incidental, thus not constituting a violation of the constitutional separation of church and state or the prohibition on using public funds for sectarian purposes.
+Gregorio Aglipay, Supreme Head of the Philippine Independent Church, sought to prohibit the Director of Posts from issuing and selling postage stamps commemorating the 33rd International Eucharistic Congress organized by the Roman Catholic Church.
+Aglipay argued this violated the constitutional ban on using public funds for religious purposes.
+The SC ruled that Act No. 4052 authorized the Director of Posts to issue stamps advantageous to the government, and here, the purpose was purely secular—promoting tourism by advertising Manila as the seat of an international event.
+Any benefit to the Catholic Church was merely incidental and did not render the act unconstitutional.

 Primary Holding